MaelDrapier/musicalbeeps/README.md

-# MusicalBeeps v0.2.1
+# MusicalBeeps

-A python module to play sound beeps corresponding to musical notes from the command line or another python program.
+A python package to play sound beeps corresponding to musical notes from the command line or another python program.

+This package uses the [numpy](https://pypi.org/project/numpy/) and [simplaudio](https://pypi.org/project/simpleaudio/) packages.

 - [Installation](#installation)
    - [From the Python Package Index](#from-the-python-package-index)